 Over the next decade, we will see HCI gain prominence as a valid stream both within Computer Science and other disciplines.
-We will also see all levels of the software industry accept the relevance of good interface design, and embrace the practice of usability engineering.
-The single course described here is somewhat of a stop-gap that gives programmers enough of a foundation to introduce design and usability engineering in their every day jobs.
-The tradeoff I chose was to concentrate on simple techniques that are immediately applicable in conventional work environments, over sophisticated and perhaps more accurate techniques that would be difficult or costly to introduce in software shops with little knowledge of HCI.
+We will also see all levels of the software industry accept the relevance of good interface design and embrace the practice of usability engineering.
+The course described here is somewhat of a stopgap that gives programmers enough of a foundation to introduce design and usability engineering in their everyday jobs.
+The trade-off I chose was to concentrate on simple techniques that are immediately applicable in conventional work environments, rather than on sophisticated and perhaps more accurate techniques that would be difficult or costly to introduce in software shops with little knowledge of HCI.

-This article is really only the first part-an overview-of a two part article on teaching HCI to programmers.
+This article is really only the first part-an overview-of a two-part article on teaching HCI to programmers.
 The second part, available through the World Wide Web (Sidebar 1), contains all its details, including overheads, handouts, and assignments.